-Rodents include the Chinchilla, Gerbil, Guinea Pig, Hamster and Rats
+Rodents include: the Chinchilla, Gerbil, Guinea Pig, Hamster and Rat

 Chinchillas: Kirby and his brother eating.

 Dental formula for guinea pigs and chinchillas; 2(I2/1 C0/0 PM1/1 M3/3) = 20

 The guinea pig and chinchillas have incisors and cheek teeth that continually grow.

 Dental formula for the gerbil, hamster, mice and rats is; 2(I2/1 C0/0 PM0/0 M3/3) = 16